WilliamConnatser/pg-toolbox/README.md

         - Array of object literals
           - Each object in the array should represent a single row to be seeded with they keys of the object being table columns, and the values of the object being the values of the columns.
     - Optional
-    - Example: `{ tableName: "funds", seeds: [ { name: "ARK Innovation ETF", ticker: "ARKK", url: "https://ark-funds.com/wp-content/fundsiteliterature/csv/ARK_INNOVATION_ETF_ARKK_HOLDINGS.csv", },...]`
+    - Example seeds: `{ tableName: "funds", seeds: [ { name: "ARK Innovation ETF", ticker: "ARKK", url: "https://ark-funds.com/wp-content/fundsiteliterature/csv/ARK_INNOVATION_ETF_ARKK_HOLDINGS.csv", },...]`

 ## Example migration definitions: